maxmarsc/dave/USER_GUIDE.md

 On `1.` are the audio views of your audio data.
 One plot for each channel, for each container currently in scope.

-On `2.` are the actions buttons :
+On `2.` are the actions switches/buttons :
- - `F` enable/disable the *Freeze* setting of the container
+ - `Freeze` enable/disable the *Freeze* setting of the container
- - `C` enable/disable the *Concatenate* setting of the container
+ - `Concat` enable/disable the *Concatenate* setting of the container
- - `S` "Save to disc" : opens up a window to save the current shown data to disc (supported format are `.npy` files and WAV signed integers, depending on the data)
+ - `Save` : opens up a window to save the current shown data to disc (supported format are `.npy` files and WAV signed integers, depending on the data)

 On `3.` are the matplotlib controls.
 These allow you to navigate and zoom within the plots.
 The save button saves the figures, and not the data.